hicommonwealth/commonwealth/README.md

 - NO_EVENTS: disable chain-event functionality entirely
 - NO_CLIENT: set to true to disable the front-end build

-To run the application in archival mode to poll past blocks and execute enrichers against them set the following flags:
+To run the application in archival mode to poll past blocks and execute enrichers against them set the following flags in `.env`:

 - RUN_AS_LISTENER: run the application as event listener
-- ARCHIVAL: to instruct application to run in archival mode
+- ARCHIVAL: Set to `True` to execute in archival mode
+- ARCHIVAL_CHAIN: Name of the chain for which archival node is to be executed. e.g: `edgeware`
-- ARCHIVAL_NODE_URL: the url of the node running in archival mode
+- ARCHIVAL_NODE_URL: URL of node running in archival mode.
+This will be used to fetch past blocks.
+Not the node must be executed with flags: `--pruning=archive`
 - START_BLOCK: block from which you want to start archival node from.
 By default its set to 0
+- CHAIN_EVENTS: Must be 'all', or name of the archival chain.
+If set to all, and archival flag is set to True the listener will listen to all chains in db normally but before listening to the head of ARCHIVAL_CHAIN, it will first poll its past blocks using the node at ARCHIVAL_NODE_URL and then resume normal listening.

 ## Production Database